jupyter-on-kubernetes/lab-jupyter-on-k8s-02/workshop/content/exercises/06-persistent-packages.md

 fi
 ```

-In order to have the Python virtual environment created under the home directory, the ``$HOME/.condarc`` file was updated to set the ``envs_dir`` configuration so that the directory ``$HOME/.conda/envs`` would be used any virtual environment created.
+In order to have the Python virtual environment created under the home directory, the ``$HOME/.condarc`` file was updated to set the ``envs_dir`` configuration so that the directory ``$HOME/.conda/envs`` would be used for any virtual environment created.

 Subsequently, if the Python virtual environment directory ``$HOME/.conda/envs/workspace`` existed, this would be activated before starting up the Jupyter notebook.